nikitaGlobal/wptheme/readme.md

 ## theme.php
 **THEMEPREFIX** is a basic constant.
 Can be almost any unique value of latin letters and numbers.
 Used for naming shortcodes, hooks, enqueuing styles and scripts.
 **THEMEVERSION** is current version of your theme.
 **THEMESCRIPTS** is an array of your js scripts used in theme.
-All paths are relative to your theme folder.
+All paths are relative to your theme folder or absolute URI.
 **THEMESTYLES** same for your css.
 **THEMEMENUS** is an array of menu arrays, each menu is defined by id and label, see example below.
 **TYPE_FIELDS** is an array which defines custom fields for each post types. "plans" and "reviews" are in the given example below.
 The syntax is almost like here [https://docs.carbonfields.net/learn/fields/usage.html]
 **SETTINGS_FIELDS** is a similar array which defines basic theme settings.
 Like the contacts in header or footer.

-Exampe:
+**TEMPLATE_FIELDS** is a similar array which defines custom fields for theme templates.
+Like price for product page.

+Example:
 ```php
 <?php
 define( 'THEMEPREFIX', 'mycooltheme' );